William Yeager

-William "Bill" Yeager (born June 16, 1940, San Francisco) is an American engineer.
+William "Bill" Yeager (born June 16, 1940, in San Francisco) is an American engineer.
 He is an inventor of a packet-switched, "Ships in the Night", multiple-protocol router in 1981.

 Education

 He received his bachelor's degree in mathematics from the University of California, Berkeley in 1964; his master's degree in mathematics from San Jose State University in 1966; and completed his doctoral course work at the University of Washington in 1970.

 Career

 From 1970 to 1975 he worked at NASA Ames Research Center where he wrote, as a part of the Pioneer 10/Pioneer 11 mission control operating system, both the telemetry monitoring and real time display of the images of Jupiter.

 He joined Stanford University in August 1975 as a member of Dr. Elliott Levanthal's Instrumentation Research Laboratory.
 He was responsible for a small computer laboratory for biomedical applications of mass spectrometry.
 This laboratory in conjunction with several chemists, and the Department of inherited rare diseases in the medical school made significant inroads in identifying inherited rare diseases from the gas chromatograph, mass spectrometer data generated from blood and urine samples of sick children.
 His significant accomplishment was to complete a prototype program initiated by Dr. R. Geoff Dromey called CLEANUP.
 This program "extracted representative spectra from GC/MS data," and was later used by the EPA to detect water pollutants.

 At Stanford in 1979, Yeager wrote the ttyftp serial line file transfer program, which was developed into the Macintosh version of the Kermit protocol at Columbia University.

 During his 20-year tenure at Stanford he worked in the Knowledge Systems Laboratory as well as the Stanford University Computer Science department.
 Yeager's 1981 Stanford router used his custom Network Operating System (NOS).
 The code routed PARC Universal Packet (PUP), Xerox Network Systems (XNS), Internet Protocol (IP) and Chaosnet packets.
 His NOS was also used in the EtherTIPS that were used throughout the Stanford LAN for terminal access to both the LAN and the Internet.
 This code was licensed by Cisco Systems in 1987 and became the core of the first Cisco IOS.
 This provided the groundwork for a new, global communications approach.